Britton Chance Jr.

-Britton Chance Jr. or Britt Chance (June 12, 1940 – October 12, 2012) was an American naval architect who developed core elements of three yachts that won the America's Cup and won the World Championship six times.
+Britton Chance Jr. (June 12, 1940 – October 12, 2012) was an American naval architect who developed core elements of three yachts that won the America's Cup and won the World Championship six times.
 The New York Times said he "was known for having a mathematician's precision and a renegade's willingness to experiment".
 Professional Boatbuilder called him "one of the brightest minds in yacht design".

 Early life

-Born in Philadelphia, Pennsylvania, Chance was the son of Jane Earle and Dr. Britton Chance, a biophysicist at the University of Pennsylvania who won a gold medal in sailing at the 1952 Summer Olympics.
+Born in Philadelphia, Pennsylvania, Chance was the son of Jane Earle and Britton Chance, a biophysicist at the University of Pennsylvania who won a gold medal in sailing at the 1952 Summer Olympics.
 Raised in Mantoloking, New Jersey, he frequently sailed in Barnegat Bay and developed an early interest making boats that could go faster.
 Chance said, "I started racing and sailing at Manotoloking on my own by the time I was eight.
 My first boat was a Barnegat Bay Sneakbox—then I had a duckbox, Moth, and another sneakbox, penguins, and finally Class E scows."

 In 1955, he started sailing in International 5.5 Meter competitions.
 In 1956, he came in second place in the East Coast Championship Penguin Regatta, junior division.
 In July 1957, he competed at the Barnegat Bay Yacht Race Association's Championship Regatta, winning the Atkinson Cup for his first-place finish with Complex II in the E Sloop class; he also came in first place in the Penguin class with Small Chance.
 Also in 1957, he won the South River Yacht Club Regatta.

 Chance attended the Episcopal Academy near Philadelphia, Pennsylvania.
 When he was fifteen, he took the Westlawn Institute of Marine Technology's home-study course in ship design.
 He then attended the University of Rochester where he studied physics for three years.
 He also attended Columbia University where he studied mathematics.
 However, he never earned a degree.